daseanbennett3/ETL/README.md

 LOAD
-*load the data from the csv file to MySQL Server* Refer to the "" section from the "JUPYTER-PYTHON-CODE" in order to first connect the MySQL Server The refeer to the "LOAD THE DATA INTO THE DATABASE (1-2)" section in the "JUPYTER-PYTHON-CODE" to load the data in the MySQL Server
+*load the data from the csv file to MySQL Server* Refer to the "CONNECT TO THE DATA (1-3)" section from the "JUPYTER-PYTHON-CODE" in order to first connect the MySQL Server The refer to the "LOAD THE DATA INTO THE DATABASE (1-2)" section in the "JUPYTER-PYTHON-CODE" to load the data in the MySQL Server